- Search The Registry

 Delaware State University was founded on this date in 1891.
 This is one of the many Historical Black colleges and universities in America (HBCU).

 Ten years later, the college was fully accredited by the Middle States Association of Colleges and Schools.
 Since 1957, the university has grown as a teaching, research, and public service center.
 The purpose and object of the University have broadened in keeping with changing times.
-The Division of Undergraduate Studies, comprised of three undergraduate schools with a total of 22 academic departments, offers a wide variety of programs leading to the degree of Bachelor of Arts, Bachelor of Science, Bachelor of Social Work, or Bachelor of Technology.
+The Division of Undergraduate Studies, comprised of three undergraduate schools with 22 academic departments, offers various programs leading to the degree of Bachelor of Arts, Bachelor of Science, Bachelor of Social Work, or Bachelor of Technology.

 The Delaware State University School of Graduate Studies offers programs leading to a master's degree in biology, business administration, chemistry, education, physics, and social work.